outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - the optimized network (ark) has the interface components necessary to solve any problem, with no extra components
       - it has one of each parameter of required components (like definitions, bias/randomness/error structures, interfaces, core/change functions, etc) which provide enough functionality to decompose & fit all discoverable information into a system of understanding
         - for example, one example of each opposite end of a spectrum & the average in the center, or the average + distortion functions to generate the other possible values

+    - can probably be adjacently derived from subatomic particle interactions, which implement the core objects of interfaces like cause & potential

   - primary variables of brain functionality:
     - connectivity/alignment